sgoldens/geo-quiz/README.md

 # Geographic Border Quiz

-  A simple game to identify Geographic Borders
+  A simple game to identify Geographic Borders  -  [Live Demo](https://geo-quiz.herokuapp.com/)

-## Running a local dev build
+## Running a local dev build (requires node, npm & git)

-  Until deployed, you can follow these directions in a terminal window to run a local development build:
+  You can follow these directions in a terminal window to run a local development build

 ```
 git clone https://github.com/sgoldens/geo-quiz
 cd geo-quiz